A short history of the Corroboree Athletics club

 We then had to find a venue.
 The Lady Principal of the Ainslie Public School was on my Board of Directors and when I reported on the public meeting to my Board she said their sports oval next to her school was not used on Saturdays and we could have the use of it rent free as long as we left it clean and tidy.

 We then approached our bank as sponsor of the record book and place stickers which was to be given to each child as they enrolled.
-The bank manager thought it was a good idea because he had 2 young children who would participate and he readily agreed to pay for the printing.
+The bank manager thought it was a good idea because he had two young children who would participate and he readily agreed to pay for the printing.

 Our Mothers Club started to raise money by selling fairy floss at Garema Place on Friday evenings when the shops opened for late night shopping.
 Very soon we had enough to purchase the basic equipment we needed.